Alex Oates

 Alex Oates (born 1987 in Newcastle) is an English playwright from the North East.

 Background

-Born in Newcastle, Oates was born to a nurse and police inspector and raised in Whitley Bay in the North East of England.
+Born in Newcastle, Oates was born to a nurse and policeman and raised in Whitley Bay in the North East of England.
 He moved to London to attend Middlesex University in 2006 where he studied Theatre Arts.
 Oates also studied for a semester at New Paltz where he specialised in dramatic writing under Prof. Laurence Carr.